 A certificate of a paid sick leave or, if such a document cannot be presented, a medical certificate.
 The medical certificate must indicate the illness or injury in question and state that the illness or injury in question prevents the commencement of studies.

-The document certifying the reason for the absence must be submitted electronically to Humak’s Application Services using the e-form no later than 14 days after the notice of absence has been made in the Oili service.
+The document certifying the reason for the absence must be submitted electronically to Humak’s Application Services using the form no later than 14 days after the notice of absence has been made in the Oili service.